dguo/dannyguo.com/src/pages/blog/how-to-use-tasker-to-block-spam-phone-calls-from-a-certain-area-code-on-android.md

 category.
 Then I used Android settings to [make the category a silent notification](https://www.androidpolice.com/how-to-set-an-android-apps-notifications-to-come-in-silent/) (no sound or vibration) so that it doesn't actually distract me.
-I originally wanted a notiification just to help confirm that things were working as expected, but I realized later that I also get a great feeling of satisfaction every time I see the notification.
+I originally wanted a notification just to help confirm that things were working as expected, but I realized later that I also get a great feeling of satisfaction every time I see the notification.